Darrell Issa: 2018

 Multiple Democrats, including Applegate and environmental attorney Mike Levin, launched campaigns for California's 49th district seat.
 Given the close margin in 2016, the election was expected to be highly competitive.
 For months, Issa's Vista office was the site of weekly protests.
 Hundreds of people gathered to protest against Trump and his agenda and actions.
 At a May rally, 800 people showed up to protest the House vote to repeal and replace the Affordable Care Act (Obamacare).
 On January 10, 2018, Issa announced that he would not run for reelection.
 Democrat Mike Levin won the seat.

 2020

 On September 26, 2019, Issa announced that he was running for California's 50th congressional district in the 2020 election.
 The incumbent at that time was fellow Republican Duncan D. Hunter, who was then under indictment.
 In December 2019, Hunter pleaded guilty to campaign finance violations and resigned from Congress effective January 13, 2020, leaving the seat vacant.

-In redistricting, the 50th district had absorbed much of Issa's former base in strongly Republican San Diego County.
+In redistricting, the 50th district had absorbed much of Issa's former base in the more Republican inland portion of San Diego County.
 Issa placed second in the March 3, 2020, blanket primary and beat Democratic challenger Ammar Campa-Najjar by nearly 30,000 votes in the general election.
 Issa said he could switch districts because he owns his mother's home in Bonsall.
 He has long lived in Vista, where he has raised his family.